A Step-By-Step Guide to Thanksgiving Prep

 - Figure out which serving dish you’ll be using for each item, and mark them with sticky notes.
 This will be hugely helpful in a few days, I promise.

 - I like to make a nice herb compound butter to spread on rolls.
 Rather than one big bowl of it, I divide it into several small ramekins, so that I can spread them around the table on Thursday.
-Put the butter in the ramekins tonight and cover with Press’n Seal.
+Put the butter in the ramekins tonight and wrap them up.

 - If you’re brining the bird, you might want to start thinking about that tonight.

-- Make the stuffing/dressing tonight.
+- Make the bread stuffing recipe tonight.
 I like to half-bake it, then cover and refrigerate it.
 It can finish baking tomorrow while the turkey rests.

 - Serving a salad with dinner?
 Clean and chop all the ingredients for it, and store them together in the fridge.

 - If you’re making green bean casserole, this can be assembled ahead of time.
-Cover it with Press’n Seal and throw it in the fridge.
+Cover it with plastic wrap and throw it in the fridge.
 All you’ll need to do is bake it tomorrow.